Stephen Allan

 Stephen Douglas Allan (born 18 October 1973) is an Australian professional golfer.

+Early life

-Allan was born in Melbourne.
+In 1973, Allan was born in Melbourne, Victoria.
 His parents emigrated from Edinburgh, Scotland three years before he was born.

+Professional career

-He turned professional in 1996 and was a member of the European Tour from 1997 to 2000.
+Allan turned professional in 1996 and was a member of the European Tour from 1997 to 2000.
 In 1998, his second season in Europe, he won the German Open and finished sixteenth on the Order of Merit, and that remains his most successful year.
 His other professional win came in his home country, at the 2002 Australian Open.
 From 2001 to 2005 he was a member of the U.S.-based PGA Tour, with his best finishes being second placings at the Greater Milwaukee Open in 2003, and the Reno-Tahoe Open in 2004.

 In 2006, he played on the Nationwide Tour in the United States, before regaining his PGA Tour card at the 2006 Qualifying School.